-Independent prescribers are practitioners responsible and accountable for the assessment of patients with previously undiagnosed or diagnosed conditions and for decisions about the clinical management required, including prescribing.
+Independent prescribers are practitioners responsible and accountable for the assessment of patients with previously undiagnosed or diagnosed conditions and for decisions about the clinical management required, including prescribing (NICE, Non-medical prescribing).

 At the time of writing, in addition to GMC-registered doctors, a specially trained nurse, pharmacist, optometrist, physiotherapist, therapeutic radiographer, paramedic or podiatrist can prescribe licensed medicines within their clinical competence.